|

-County REO / Bank Owned Properties
+Orange County Bank Owned homes,

-property in that the bank has already tried to sell it at a
+Owned".
+An REO is different from a foreclosure property in that the lender has already tried to sell it at a

 foreclosure auction and has had no luck getting bids.
 Because